 Having a hard time paring down your items?
 Consider enlisting help from a third party.

 “Professional organizers are neutral parties that can help you make objective decisions about your belongings.
 We can sort, box up and discard items quickly since we have no emotional attachment to the items.
 Although we respect that the client has an emotional attachment, it’s easier for us to make quick decisions to let things go.”

 If you’re moving to a home with less bedrooms, there’s no reason to keep the extra sets of furniture.
 Not only will there be nowhere to put them, they’ll cost extra if you’re hiring a moving company.
 If you’re downsizing your space but keeping the same number of rooms, look carefully at the floor plan and square footage of each room.

 You should also consider appliances.
 Does your new home come with a stove, refrigerator, washer and dryer?
 Don’t bring yours.
 Does the style clash with your vision?
 Get rid of the old set.

 “Furniture appropriate for a living room in a larger home may not fit well in a condo.
 If you know where you’re moving, create a space plan and make sure your furniture fits comfortably.
 If certain pieces won’t fit, those are easy targets for the sell pile.”

 When you’re going through your belongings, decide what to keep and what to get rid of.
-Then you can further categorize those groups with the following tips, including disposal advice from certified professional organizer, Candi Ruppert.
+Then, you can further categorize those groups with the following tips, including disposal advice from our certified professional organizer experts.

-Pro-Tip: Used color-coded sticker or tags on large items to help you keep track of what’s going where.
+Use color-coded stickers or tags on large items to help you keep track of what’s going where.